bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/accounts-for-bitcoin-easypaysy!.md

 So, you know, it can be tricky.
 And more generally, let's say you are a very sophisticated recipient of these Bitcoins, maybe you are a landlord and initially you just have a you know you have one tenant that pays rent that way and you just use your little hardware wallet and you generate these addresses that way.
 All is good and well then you have lots of customers and you have a lot of money.
-Maybe you want to set up a multi-sit cold storage.
+Maybe you want to set up a multi-sig cold storage.
 Oh but now you have to tell all your clients or your renters to basically use this new payment code.
 So it's nice if you can just give a new address every month then the customer doesn't have to care how you generate that address.
 You can do it yourself.